-2.2.
-Common ownership by institutional investors and possible antitrust concerns in Brazil

-23. Azar, Tecu and Schamlz20 were pioneers on conducting empirical research associating the price increase in product markets and the existence of common investors.
+22. In either case reported in CADE's jurisprudence, it is possible to observe, therefore, that corporations may exercise influence through minority shares, without constituting control under the terms of the Brazilian Corporate Law (Law No. 6404/76).
+Therefore, a question remains: what if this influence is exercised by an institutional investor, which acquires minority shares, in competing companies?
+Will there be anticompetitive effects?
+2. Common ownership by institutional investors and possible antitrust concerns in Brazil 23.
+Azar, Tecu and Schmalz were pioneers on conducting empirical research associating the price increase in product markets and the existence of common investors.
 Therefore, a statistical correlation between common ownership and price increases was documented.
-After this first work, other studies21 were produced with the purpose of discussing competitive problems engaged by institutional investors.
-For Azar, Schmalz and Tecu22, the price increase is related to the common minority shares held by institutional investors in competing companies, which may result from both active and passive performance.
+After this first work, other studies were produced with the purpose of discussing competitive problems engaged by institutional investors.
+For Azar, Schmalz and Tecu, the price increase is related to the common minority shares held by institutional investors in competing companies, which may result from both active and passive performance.
 Thus, an active role of the institutional investor in competing firms may arise, for example, from incentivizing companies to compete less aggressively or to encourage collusion.

-Azar, Schmalz and Tecu23 pointed out that the three main strategies investors 24. apply are: (i) voice; (ii) incentives and (iii) voting.
+24. Azar, Schmalz and Tecu pointed out that the three main strategies investors apply are: (i) voice; (ii) incentives and (iii) voting.
 The voice is exercised by passive and active investors through private meetings with corporate CEOs, which sometimes require board seats to ensure that a strategy is implemented.
 Incentives, in turn, are related to investor pressures on selling their shares if the director does not follow the market strategy suggested by the investor.
 As a result, implementing the strategy could lead to a fall on stock prices and would have a direct impact on management incentives.
 Finally, in relation to the vote, according to the authors, it is the last instance, when it was not possible to use private mechanisms of influence or voice.
-According to the authors, "engagement is the carrot - voting is the stick"24.
-Therefore, despite the impossibility of using the vote to influence competitive strategies, this voting power can be used to choose the board of directors, which will represent their interests in commercial decisions.
-In addition, after the election of the board of directors, it is also possible to exert such pressure on the managers using the vote relative to the remuneration of directors as a bargaining chip.
+According to the authors, "engagement is the carrot, voting is the stick."
+Therefore, despite the 24 Op. cit. p.
+36.